HotaruCMS/BookmarkingPlugins/who_voted/readme.txt

 Changelog
 ---------
+v.0.3 2013/04/30 - shibuya246 - Added option to change shape of avatar displayed
 v.0.2 2010/5/27 - Nick - Updated for compatibility with the Bookmarking plugin
 v.0.1 2010/01/17 - Nick - Released first version